Master of Social Work

 - A Year II course focusing on social work skills and roles in complex health systems, including hospitals, community health centers, primary care clinics and integrated behavioral health services.

 - Elective choices from an array of course including: Motivational Interviewing, Cognitive Behavioral Approaches, Alcohol and Drugs in Social Work Practice, Domestic Violence, Family Approaches.

 - A Social Action course including: Advocacy and Social Action with Disability and Chronic Illness, Health Care and Social Policy, Advocacy and Social Action in Gerontology.

 The M.S.W./MBA is an option available to applicants who are interested in the exciting opportunity to earn both an M.S.W. from the Simmons School of Social Work and MBA from the Simmons School of Management for clinical practice, leadership, and administration in nonprofit organizations.
 With both Simmons degrees, graduates will be prepared for careers that draw upon their unique skill sets: management, clinical practice, or a combination of roles further enhanced by the learning in each program.

-Currently, after admission to both programs, schedules are developed based on individual student needs.
-Usually, the student enters the one-year MBA program first, with the M.S.W. program following, making this a full-time, three-year program.
+After admission to both programs, schedules are developed based on individual student needs.
+A student enters both program at the same time and would need to finish both degrees at the same time, making this a full-time, three-year program.